 How Long Do Carved Pumpkins Last?
 Plus, How to Make Them Last Longer

-Carved, painted, or left unadorned, simply stacked on your front steps or porch, pumpkins are the quintessential Halloween decoration.
+Carved, painted, or simply stacked on your front steps or porch, pumpkins are the quintessential Halloween decoration.
 But, like all vegetables, gourds eventually decay, and that begs the question: How long do carved pumpkins really last?
 And is there anything you can do to prolong the life of your creative gourd?

 In addition to picking the right pumpkin, factors like weather and geography will impact how long it lasts, according to Kevin Busch, VP of operations of Mr. Handyman, a Neighborly brand.
 "The colder the climate, the longer your pumpkin will last," he says.
 That means those who live in areas that are already experiencing chillier temperatures will see their pumpkins remain in good shape longer than those who live further south.

 How to Make a Carved Pumpkin Last Longer

 To extend the life of your pumpkin just a little bit more, Renne Nsonwu says you should clean it out well and disinfect it with a solution.